 Problems with Remission or Mitigation

 At Sammis Law Firm, our attorneys represent individuals after a federal agent with CBP, DEA, ATF, or the FBI seizes their money or other valuable property.
-Attorneys across the country also contact us to act as co-counsel so that they can effectively fight for the return of their client’s money.
+Attorneys across the country also contact us to act as co-counsel as they fight for the return of their client’s money.

 Keep in mind that if you petition for remission or mitigation, the Ruling Official does not even consider whether the evidence was sufficient for forfeiture, but presumes that the forfeiture was valid.
 28 C.F.R. § 9.5 (a) (4).
 See Juncaj v.
 United States, 894 F.Supp.
 318, 320 (E. D. Mich.
 1995); Reinoso v.
 Drug Enforcement Administration, No. 93-CIV-1516 (KTD), 1994 U.S. Dist.
 LEXIS 18054.